-This study aims to find out about collaborative reasoning techniques to develop students' Morality Comprehension in class X of SMA 1 Gegesik.
-The research approach used was quasi experimental method and non equivalent control group research design.
-Research instruments using Defining Issue Test (Rest's DIT-1).
-The results of the research are: (1) the Morality Comprehension of students is generally in stage 4; (2) the results of the dissemination of DIT-1 instruments; and (3) guidance and counseling programs with collaborative reasoning proven effective in developing students' Morality Comprehension with changes in the stages of Morality Comprehension of students.
-Success criteria because of more than 50% of students are in stages 4, 5 and 6.
+This study aims to find out about the collaborative reasoning technique to develop students' Moral Comprehension in class X of State High School 1 Gegesik.
+The research approach used was the quasi-experimental method and non-equivalent control group research design.
+Research instruments using the Defining Issue Test (Rest's DIT-1).
+The results of the research are: (1) the Moral Comprehension of students is generally in stage 4; (2) the results of the dissemination of DIT-1 instruments; and (3) guidance and counseling programs with collaborative reasoning proven effective in developing students' Moral Comprehension with changes in the stages of Moral Comprehension of students.
+Success criteria due to more than 50% of students are in steps 4, 5 and 6.

 This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

 Authors who publish with this journal agree to the following terms: